alialaraby/hiring-form/README.md

 is a simple MVC-based node.js application with the follwoing features:

-applicant answer some basic questions, applicant uploads his cv, all answers are uploaded to a shared google sheets sheet anlong with cv link, CVs are uploaded to a shared google drive folder for recruiters to review
+- applicant answer some basic questions
+- applicant uploads his cv
+- all answers are uploaded to a shared google sheets sheet anlong with cv link
+- CVs are uploaded to a shared google drive folder for recruiters to review

 ---
 ## Requirements